ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 A log may cease operation, in which case there will soon be no STH within the validity window.
-Clients SHOULD perform all three methods of gossip about a log that has ceased operation - it is possible the log was still compromised and gossip can detect that.
+Clients SHOULD perform all three methods of gossip about a log that has ceased operation since it is possible the log was still compromised and gossip can detect that.
 STH Pollination is the one mechanism where a client must know about a log shutdown.
 A client who does not know about a log shutdown MUST NOT attempt any